Control 2.1: DLP Policies for Microsoft 365 Copilot Interactions

 - Examination Readiness: During FINRA or SEC examinations, regulators may ask to see DLP policy configuration and match statistics for AI-assisted tools.
 Maintain documented evidence of both policy types — their deployment dates, configuration, and match histories demonstrate proactive risk management across both the prompt and response enforcement points.

-- DSPM for AI Reports: Use DSPM for AI dashboards to generate examination-ready reports showing how sensitive data is governed across Copilot interactions.
+- DSPM Reports: Use the current Data Security Posture Management (DSPM) experience in Microsoft Purview to generate examination-ready reports showing how sensitive data is governed across Copilot interactions.
+Organizations should use the current DSPM experience rather than DSPM for AI (classic), which is being superseded.
 These reports can demonstrate proactive risk management to examiners.

 - Cross-Workload Considerations: Microsoft 365 Copilot Chat searches across all workloads.
 A single Copilot Chat prompt may retrieve content from SharePoint, OneDrive, Exchange, and Teams simultaneously — label-based DLP policies must account for this cross-workload grounding behavior.